shivashant25/Sentinel-with-XDR/labguide/part-01/lab03.md

 ## Lab objectives

-In this lab, you will complete the following tasks:
+In this lab, you will complete the following task:

 + Task 1: Create a Microsoft Sentinel instance
-+ Task 2: Built-in Microsoft Sentinel roles
-+ Task 3: Data connector to your instance of Microsoft Sentinel
-+ Task 4: Explore on capabilities available in Sentinel

 ## Estimated timing: 60 minutes